UMKCTeamSeven/Team-Seven/README.md

 # Team-Seven
 Root level

+If you haven't already go ahead and click watch on this repo, that way you will get email notifications for changes etc

 https://desktop.github.com/ <---- A gui made by github, very easy to use and quick to learn.
 I use it unless I HAVE to use shell, if you like shell, more power to you.